grousewood-games/solforge/docs/rules.md

 Available choices will be highlighted in green rectangles, or be presented on the red button in the middle-right of the board.
 Left click your mouse over what your heart desires.
 A red rectangle indicates you can Cancel the current action.

-Any card can be right clicked to view the details, including card text and all the card levels.
+Any card can be right clicked to view the details -- the card text and all levels for the card.
 Click anywhere on this view to dismiss it.

-On a touch screen, double-tap the card to see the details.
-The threshold for a double tap is half a second.
-Given the trickery required to detect this, you may notice single taps have a slight delay before the app reacts to it.
+**On a touch screen**, tap the :information_source: icon in the lower right.
+This will switch to card details mode.
+Now any tap on a card will show the card details.
+To get back to the normal "action" mode, tap the :point_up_2: icon in the lower right.

 The player icons on the right indicate health levels, the current [rank](#end-of-turn), and the turn within the rank.